Context RepoContext Repo Docs

 The panel shows:

-• Content chunk — a relevant excerpt from the document, displayed with a truncation toggle for longer passages
+• Excerpt — a relevant passage from the document, displayed with a truncation toggle for longer text

-• Level badge — indicates the chunk's position in the document hierarchy: Document (top-level), Section, or Paragraph
+• Level badge — indicates the excerpt's position in the document hierarchy: Document (top-level), Section, or Paragraph

-• Section breadcrumbs — a path showing where the chunk sits within the document (e.g., "Document Title > Section Name > Paragraph chunk #3")
+• Section breadcrumbs — a path showing where the excerpt sits within the document (e.g., "Document Title > Section Name > Paragraph 3")

-• Relevance score — how closely this specific chunk matches your query
+• Relevance score — how closely this specific excerpt matches your query

 The progressive disclosure panel includes five navigation buttons that let you explore the document's structure: